JohnStuartPhil/cherryleavesproject/README.md

 #### Hypothesis
 - It is requirement that when an image of a cherry leaf is uploaded to the site that is predicts if the cherry leaf is healthy or has powdery mildew with an an accuracy of at least 97%
 #### Validation
-- In order to carry this out, a model shall be trained using the images and calculating the accuracy
+- In order to carry this out, a model shall be trained using the images and calculating the accuracy with accuracy rate of at least 97%.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks